On Linear Convergence of Policy Gradient Methods for Finite MDPs: Main result: geometric convergence

+which implies the result.
+A comparison between parts (a) and (b) suggest that for $\alpha \geq 1/|\Sc|$, Frank-Wolfe with exact line search might converge slowly as compared to the constant step-size version in the worst case.

+For softmax policies and exact gradient evaluations, we show in part (c) that NPG with an \textit{adaptive step-size sequence} converges to an $\epsilon$ optimal policy in $O(\log(1/\epsilon))$ iterations.
+The error term, $\epsilon$, is inversely related to the step-size and reflects the fact that NPG updates with finite step-sizes only approximately resemble the policy iteration updates\footnote{More precisely, our proof shows that in this case, the NPG update is equivalent to a soft policy iteration update upto some additive error.}.
+As we take the step-size to infinity, we recover the same result as one would expect for policy iteration.
+Compared to the first result in part (a) which applies with exact line search, the result in part (c) is useful in the sense that it gives a precise quantification of how large the step-sizes need to be for linear convergence to hold.

-\begin{restatable}[Geometric convergence]{thm}{geometricthm} Suppose one of the first-order algorithms in subsection \ref{sec:algorithms} is applied to minimize $\ell(\pi)$ over $\pi \in \Pi$ with stepsize sequence $(\alpha_t: t \in \{0,1,2, \cdots \})$.
-Let $\pi^0$ denote the initial policy and $(\pi^{t} : t \in \{0,1,2, \cdots)$ denote the sequence of iterates.
-The following bounds apply: \begin{enumerate}[label=(\alph*)] \item \textbf{Exact line search.} If either Frank-Wolfe, projected gradient descent, mirror descent, or NPG is applied with step-sizes chosen by exact line search as in \eqref{eq: exact linesearch}, then
+\begin{restatable}[Geometric convergence]{thm}{geometricthm} Suppose one of the first-order algorithms in Section \ref{sec:algorithms} is applied to minimize $\ell(\pi)$ over $\pi \in \Pi$ with step-size sequence $\{\alpha_t\}_{t\geq0}$.
+Let $\pi^0$ denote the initial policy and $\{\pi^{t}\}_{t\geq0}$ denote the sequence of iterates.
+The following bounds apply. \begin{enumerate}[label=(\alph*)] \item \textbf{Exact line search.} If either Frank-Wolfe, projected gradient descent, mirror descent, or NPG is applied with step-sizes chosen by exact line search as in \eqref{eq: exact linesearch}, then